 Ingredients for each class are subject to change based on product availability.

 Please remember that we can't offer refunds to classes because our seating is very limited.
 If you can't make a class, you can send a friend in your place.
 Email us at least six hours before the class starts and let us know who will be taking your place.
 Schola is BYOB so bring a bottle or two of whatever you'd like to enjoy while cooking and eating.

-The Art of Making Bacon & Sausage - Tuesday September 29, 6PM
+The Art of Making Bacon & Sausage - Monday March 22, 6PM

 It is hard to deny that bacon has become ubiquitous in the culinary world, and for good reason.
 Sausage, something every culture has its own version of, stemmed from the desire to use even the most difficult of cuts from the animal.
 Join us as we explore these two culinary treasures.
 The class will learn about the proper tools and ingredients for making a variety of fresh sausages such sweet Italian, chorizo, maple sage breakfast patties and the spicy lamb sausage Merguez.
 We'll then talk about the curing of meats and the process of making bacon.
 We'll finish by sampling all of these amazing creations. $59.99 TICKETS

 The Art of Making Pasta I - Wednesday March 31, 6PM

 Making fresh pasta used to be commonplace but with the advent of easy to cook, dried pasta, fresh pasta has taken a back seat in the kitchen.
 Unfortunately, once you've tasted the fresh stuff, it is hard to go back!
 Join us as we used the pasta sheeter to create a few of the old favorites - fettuccine alfredo, pappardelle in Bolognaise and cheese raviolis in spinach pesto. $59.
 TICKETS

 The Art of Making Pasta II - Wednesday April 7, 6PM